A Contextual Bandit Bake-off: Contextual Bandit Setup

 \paragraph{Simulated contextual bandit setting.} The experiments in this paper are based on leveraging supervised cost-sensitive classification datasets for simulating CB learning.
 In particular, we treat a CSC example $(x_t, c_t) \in \mathcal{X} \times \R^K$ as a CB example, with $x_t$ given as the context to a CB algorithm, and we only reveal the loss for the chosen action~$a_t$.
 For a multiclass example with label~$y_t \in \{1, \ldots, K\}$, we set $c_t(a) := \1\{a \ne y_t\}$; for multilabel examples with label set~$Y_t \subseteq \{1, \ldots, K\}$, we set $c_t(a) := \1\{a \notin Y_t\}$; the cost-sensitive datasets we consider have $c_t \in [0,1]^K$.
 We consider more general \emph{loss encodings} defined with an additive offset on the cost by:

 for some~$c\in \R$.
 Although some techniques attempt to remove a dependence on such encoding choices through appropriately designed counterfactual loss estimators~\citep{dudik2011doubly,swaminathan2015self}, these may be imperfect in practice, and particularly in an online scenario.
 The behavior observed for different choices of~$c$ allows us to get a sense of the robustness of the algorithms to the scale of observed losses, which might be unknown.
 Separately, different values of~$c$ can lead to lower variance for loss estimation in different scenarios: $c = 0$ might be preferred if $c_t(a)$ is often 0, while $c = -1$ is preferred when $c_t(a)$ is often 1.
-In order to have a meaningful comparison between different algorithms, loss encodings, as well as supervised multiclass classification, our evaluation metrics consider the original costs~$c_t$.
+In order to have a meaningful comparison between different algorithms, loss encodings, as well as supervised multiclass classification, our evaluation metrics consider the original costs~$c_t$, and view the loss encodings as a hyperparameter or design choice.

 \paragraph{Online learning in VW.} Online learning is an important tool for having machine learning systems that quickly and efficiently adapt to observed data~\citep{agarwal2016multiworld,he2014practical,mcmahan2013ad}.
 We run our CB algorithms in an online fashion using Vowpal Wabbit: instead of exact solutions of the optimization oracles from Section~\ref{sub:oracles}, we consider online variants of the CSC and regression oracles, which incrementally update the policies or regressors with online gradient steps or variants thereof.
+More details on their implementations are provided in Appendix~\ref{sec:alg_details}.
 Note that in VW, online CSC itself reduces to multiple online regression problems in VW (one per action), so that we are left with only online regression steps.
-More specifically, we use adaptive~\citep{duchi2011adaptive}, normalized~\citep{ross2013normalized} and importance-weight-aware~\citep{karampatziakis2011online} gradient updates, with a single tunable step-size parameter.
+In order to provide more adaptivity to the wide range of datasets considered and to better handle importance weights in IWR, our online regression updates use adaptive~\citep{duchi2011adaptive}, normalized~\citep{ross2013normalized} and importance-weight-aware~\citep{karampatziakis2011online} gradient updates, with a single tunable step-size parameter.